 These features as a way for the Ministry to highlight artists, musicians, writers, and makers of all variety.
 With so many talented individuals to choose from, we know it is a challenge to feature every clever creative worthy of note, but perhaps we might endeavour to introduce to you a new name in our community of steam and cog, or perhaps remind you of one artisan’s successful efforts to bring the past that never was to the here and now.

-This week’s Æther Feature by Diana Pho for October 31st, 2013, is now submitted for your pleasure:
+This week’s Æther Feature by Anita Exley for February 27th, 2014, is now submitted for your pleasure:

 When you were a child, did you dream about what you wanted to be when you grew up?
 What did you imagine being; a fireman, ballerina, or astronaut?
 I wanted to be an Egyptologist.
 My Plan A encountered one teeny, tiny hiccup.
 I live in New Zealand.
 Which is like the farthest away from Egypt you can get, unless you live on the Moon colony.
 I left school and followed Plan B at university, by enrolling in Accountancy.
 Then I made a discovery, my university had a fantastic ancient history department and guess what you could study?
 Egyptology.
 This left me in a conundrum, since I was being sponsored through my studies by our tax department.
 They wanted an accountant, not a wannabe Indiana Jones, even if she is ambidextrous with a bullwhip.
 Time for Plan C – I crammed as many ancient history papers as possible into my commerce degree and graduated as the only accountant who could read eighteenth dynasty hieroglyphics.